tinglesoftware/dependabot-azure-devops/README.md

 4. Hosted on Kubernetes is easier, but using build agents, would be an option to explore albeit limited.
 5. Extra credentials for things like private registries, feeds and package repositories.

 Currently, we have an implementation that works internally but is still a work in progress.
-If you would like to join the private test send a request via support@tingle.software.

 ### Acknowledgements